Natural Tick Repellent Spray: The Protocol That Works For Me

 And those are genuinely useful.

 I put together a full guide of natural tick repellent recipes right here on Dodhisattva that walks through exactly which botanical options have research behind them and how to blend them effectively.
-That article is worth reading alongside this one, which you can find here.

 But this article is about something different.

-A deeper layer of the natural tick repellent conversation that almost nobody is covering, a sulfur-based protocol that works not just on the surface of your clothing and skin, but from inside your own biology outward.
+A deeper layer of the natural tick repellent spray conversation that almost nobody is covering, a sulfur-based protocol that works not just on the surface of your clothing and skin, but from inside your own biology outward.

-The research started with a YouTube video.
 I was starting to see comments from ex-military personnel commenting on tick prevention videos.

 They would mention that back in the day, they would put sulfur powder on their shoes and clothing to prevent issues with these vectors.